Rafalkufel/alinka-pyside/README.md

 # Alinka PySide

-## Development

-If you're using Docker Compose (or Linux in general) for development, be aware that Waylaynd as Windows System is causing issues and it would be wise to switch X11 (see procedure in https://apploye.com/help/switch-from-wayland-to-xorg-ubuntu/).

 ## Release
 To make a release please follow instruction
 1. Go to "Actions" tab and run "Crate release" workflow (additional instructions [here](https://docs.github.com/en/actions/how-tos/managing-workflow-runs-and-deployments/managing-workflow-runs/manually-running-a-workflow#running-a-workflow)).